Kevin Byrne (New York politician)

-As Putnam County Executive, Byrne is both the Chief Executive Officer and Chief Financial Officer of Putnam County government.
-He serves as a national executive board member of the American City County Exchange (ACCE) (Nov.
-2022 - Present), board member of the New York Metropolitan Transportation Council (NYMTC) (Jan.
-2023 - Present), board member of the East of Hudson Watershed Corporation (Jan.
-2023 - Present), and is an active member of the County Executives of America (CEA), New York State Association of Counties (NYSAC), and New York State County Executives Association (NYSCEA).
+As Putnam County Executive, Byrne is both the Chief Executive Officer and Chief Budget Officer of Putnam County government.
+He serves as chair of the American City County Exchange (ACCE), board member of the New York Metropolitan Transportation Council, board member of the East of Hudson Watershed Corporation, and is a member of the County Executives of America, New York State Association of Counties, and New York State County Executives Association.
+In 2024, Byrne was also named to Run Gen Z's Rising Stars Club where he serves as a mentor for younger Generation Z officials and candidates, supporting a new generation of leaders across America.

-During his tenure in the Assembly, Byrne served as the ranking member on the Assembly Health Committee (2020 - 2022), chairperson of the Assembly Minority Conference Program Committee (2020–2022), co-chair of the Assembly Minority Conference Task Force on Critical Infrastructure and Transportation (2018-2019), ranking member of the Assembly Aging Committee (2017-2018), and vice chair of minority steering (2019).
+During his tenure in the Assembly, Byrne served as the ranking member on the Assembly Health Committee, chairperson of the Assembly Minority Conference Program Committee, co-chair of the Assembly Minority Conference Task Force on Critical Infrastructure and Transportation, ranking member of the Assembly Aging Committee, and vice chair of minority steering.
 Byrne also served on the Assembly Ways & Means, Governmental Operations, Insurance, Labor, and Transportation Committees.

-From 2018 - 2022, Byrne served as the New York State chair of the American Legislative Exchange Council (ALEC).
+From 2018 to 2022, Byrne served as the New York State chair of the American Legislative Exchange Council (ALEC).

 Life and career

 Byrne was born and raised in the Hudson Valley and attended Carmel High School before enrolling at the University of Scranton.
 As a high school student, he earned the rank of Eagle Scout.
 At Scranton, Byrne completed the academic portion of the Army ROTC program supported by an internship with then Congresswoman Sue Kelly.
 However, was ultimately unable to qualify and serve in the Army due to two previous spinal surgeries.

-Following his graduation from the University of Scranton in 2007, Byrne returned to the Hudson Valley and served as a member of the Putnam Valley Planning Board and as a Firefighter/EMT with the Kent Volunteer Fire Department where he served three terms as the department’s president.
+Following his graduation from the University of Scranton in 2007, Byrne returned to the Hudson Valley where he worked for several years in emergency services at Westchester EMS.
+Simultaneously, he served as a member of the Putnam Valley Planning Board and as a Firefighter/EMT with the Kent Volunteer Fire Department where he served three terms as the department's president.
 He later served as Deputy District Director to Congresswoman Nan Hayworth and then as a Regional Director for the American Heart Association while finishing his M.P.A. concentrating in Healthcare Administration at Marist College.
-Prior to running for public office, he also worked in healthcare administration assisting the Senior Director of Clinical Operations at CareMount Medical, which at the time was the largest private multi-specialty medical group in New York state.
+Prior to running for public office, he also worked as a special assistant in healthcare administration supporting the Senior Director of Clinical Operations at CareMount Medical, which at the time was the largest private multi-specialty medical group in New York state.

-Byrne won his first bid seeking elected office in 2016 when he was elected as the Assemblyman for New York’s 94th Assembly District.
+Byrne won his first bid seeking elected office in 2016 when he was elected as the Assemblyman for New York's 94th Assembly District.

-Assemblyman Byrne lives in Mahopac with his wife Briana, a Physician Assistant, their young son Braeden.
+Byrne lives in Mahopac with his wife Briana and their son.